subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 $$  z(2)  \rightarrow z(1) \rightarrow y $$

-y is the sensory output such as retinal or LGN activity, $z(1)$ is a representation at a lower cortical level such as V1-like features in the brain, $z(2)$ is a representation at a higher cortical level such as more abstract visual causes and higher levels try to predict the activity of lower levels.
-I have left out the time subscript $n$ in the notation since I am assuming that all the steps in the inference phase happen at the same time instant $n$.
+where y is the sensory output such as retinal or LGN activity, $z(1)$ is a representation at a lower cortical level such as V1-like features in the brain, $z(2)$ is a representation at a higher cortical level such as more abstract visual causes, and higher levels try to predict the activity of lower levels.
+I have left out the subscript $n$ in the notation since I am assuming that all the steps in the inference phase happen at the same instant $n$.
 For a system with two levels, the higher level $z(2)$ is the same as the state $z_n$ from the previous section.

 The model has a top-down generative pathway and a bottom-up error pathway.
 At each level, the representation at a higher level predicts the representation below it, so that

 $$ {\hat z}(l-1) = f_l(z(l)) $$

-Here $z(l)$ is the latent representatopn at level $l$, $f_l$ is a learnt generative mapping and ${\hat z(l-1)}$ is the predicted activity at the lower level.
+Here $z(l)$ is the latent representipn at level $l$, $f_l$ is a learnt generative mapping and ${\hat z(l-1)}$ is the predicted activity at the lower level.
 The actual lower-level activity is $z(l-1)$, so the prediction error is

 $$ e_{l-1} = z(l-1) - f_l(z(l))  $$

 and the system tries to minimize this error.
 The sensory level output error is given by

-$$ e_0 = s - f_1(x(1)) $$
+$$ e_0 = s - f_1(z(1)) $$

 where $s$ is the sensory data input into the visual system.

 Each of the representations $z(l)$ changes so as to reduce the total error.
 The update for $z(l)$ depends upon the bottom-up error error from level $l-1$ (i.e., how well it was able to predict the lower level), as well as the top-down error in its own value as predicted by the level above it.
 The whole hierarchy iteratively settles into a state where predictions and observations agree as much as possible.

-The Predictive Coding algorithm can be derived from Bayes Rule as follows: Consider a system with just a single level of latent representation.
+The Predictive Coding algorithm can be derived from Bayes Rule as follows: Consider a system with just a single level $z$ of latent representation.
-If sensory outut $y$ is caused by hidden variables $z$, Bayes rule gives
+If sensory output $y$ is caused by $z$, then Bayes rule gives

 $$ p(z|y) = {p(y|z)p(z)\over{p(y)}} $$